TL;DR

 10. List Hygiene

-Once your emails are consistently reaching the inbox, the next crucial step is to ensure you're sending to an engaged and receptive audience.
-This brings us to the essential practice of maintaining a healthy email list, often referred to as list hygiene.
+Email list hygiene is the ongoing process of cleaning and maintaining your email list to ensure you are sending to an engaged and valid audience.
+Once your emails are consistently reaching the inbox, the next crucial step is to ensure you're sending to a receptive audience.
 Think of your email list as a garden–regular tending ensures that only the healthy plants thrive.

 To cultivate a high-performing email list, prioritize these key actions:

-By consistently practicing good list hygiene, you'll improve your engagement metrics (open rates, click-through rates), boost your deliverability rates, and ultimately ensure your messages are reaching an audience that genuinely wants to hear from you.
+By consistently practicing good list hygiene, you'll improve your engagement metrics, boost your deliverability rates, and ultimately ensure your messages are reaching an audience that genuinely wants to hear from you.

 11. Optimal Timing

+Optimal send timing is the strategy of dispatching your email campaigns at the precise day and time your audience is most likely to open and engage with them.
 With a healthy and engaged list, the next key consideration is strategic timing for sending your emails.
-Think about when your audience is most likely to be checking their inboxes and wil have the time to engage with your content.
+Think about when your audience is most likely to be checking their inboxes and will have the time to engage with your content.
 Sending at the right moment can significantly impact your open and click-through rates.

 To optimize your send times, consider these approaches: